nextflow-io/nextflow/docs/reference/syntax.md

 ### Number

-A number literal can be an integer or real (i.e. floating-point) number.
+A number literal can be an integer or floating-point number, and can be positive or negative.
 Integers can specified in binary with `0b`, octal with `0`, or hexadecimal with `0x`.
-Real numbers can use scientific notation with the `e` or `E` prefix.
+Floating-point numbers can use scientific notation with the `e` or `E` prefix.
 Underscores can be used as thousands separators to make long numbers more readable.

 ```groovy
 // integer